S.Africa Building Collapse Death Toll Climbs To 26 - UrduPoint

 -

-Indonesia flood death toll rises to 43 with 15 missing1 hour ago
+Indonesia flood death toll rises to 44 with 15 missing2 hours ago

 -